[Elsnet-list] CFP: JHU Summer Workshop on Language Engineering

-If you are interested to participate in the 2008 Summer Workshop we
+If you are interested in participating in the 2010 Summer

-ask that you submit a one-page research proposal for consideration,
+Workshop we ask that you submit a one-page research proposal for

-detailing the problem to be addressed.
-If your proposal passes the
+consideration, detailing the problem to be addressed.
+If your

-initial screening, we will invite you to join us for the
+proposal passes the initial screening, we will invite you to join

-organizational meeting in Baltimore (as our guest) for further
+us for the December 4-6 meeting in Baltimore (as our guest) for

-discussions aimed at consensus.
-If a topic in your area of interest
+further discussions aimed at consensus.
+If a topic in your area

-is chosen as one of the two or three to be pursued next summer, we
+of interest is chosen as one of the two or three to be pursued

-expect you to be available for participation in the six-week
+next summer, we expect you to be available for participation

-workshop.
-We are not asking for an ironclad commitment at this
+in the six-week workshop.
+We are not asking for an ironclad